rei/rei-cedar-docs/docs/foundation/typography/README.md

 <hr />

 ### Display
-The line height to font size ratio is catered to an overall shorter line length and is best used for big moments, headings, titles, or subheadings.
-Avoid using display sizes for long-form content.
+Line height to font size ratio is more condensed than body type specifications and caters catered to an overall shorter line length:
+- Best used for big moments, headings, titles, or subheadings
+- Specifications are available for default (Roboto or sans type styles) and editorial (Sentinel or serif type styles)
+- Avoid using display sizes for long-form content
+- Frequently used by Cedar components for UI text

 #### Default